PasinduKollure/kc-assignment/README.md

 Use the Container.cpp and Container.h files to use my class

-Details regarding the code is on the PDF document.
+Please refer to the submitted PDF document for details regarding the code.